Top 20 TV Shows About the CIA

 The Recruit, Netflix (2022 – present)

-Speaking of young, idealistic CIA operatives, we also have to mention Netflix’s newest drama The Recruit.
+Speaking of young, idealistic CIA operatives, we also have to mention Netflix’s drama The Recruit.

 The series follows Owen Hendricks (played by Noah Centineo), a young lawyer who just started working for the CIA.